Exceptions to IRA and 401(k) Early Withdrawal Penalties

 Find Out Who Qualifies to Take Penalty-Free 401k or IRA Withdrawals

-If you have an individual retirement account (IRA), 401(k) plan or other qualified retirement plan, you probably know about the penalties that occur if you withdraw your funds (also known as taking early distributions) before you reach age 59 1/2.
+If you have an individual retirement account (IRA), 401(k) plan or another qualified retirement plan, you probably know about the penalties that occur if you withdraw your funds (also known as taking early distributions) before you reach age 59 1/2.
 Take the money out early and you will pay a 10% fee plus all applicable federal, state and local income taxes.
 The IRS does this to discourage people from using retirement savings on anything but retirement, but there are some cases in which the 10% penalty is waived for individuals or couples who qualify.

 Permanent disability: If you become disabled and cannot work, you can access your IRA distributions early without paying a 10% penalty.
 You will need proof from a doctor confirming that you are physically or mentally unable to hold gainful employment.